david-mark-llc/jessie/README.md

 		// write an application that relies on (and uses) attachListener and ajax }

+Peter Michaux has an excellent article based on this concept found: [here](hhttp://peter.michaux.ca/articles/cross-browser-widgets).

 ## Builder

 The builder has been created using Node so you must install that first.